TheDevEngineer/Portfolio/README.md

   - Last tested: 18/6
   - 100 100 100 100
   - 0.4s First Contentful Paint - 0.5s Largest Contentful Paint
-- [x] Add a SmartScrollToAnchor (which prevents page reload if already on that site)
-- [x] Add a github button to my Portfolio home ProjectCard
-- [x] Fix the mobile overlap on the button and the code on mobile css (my phone)
-- [x] Fix the about me button anchor not working and just leading to a blank page
-- [ ] "Source Code Explained: " has no margin right/left on mobile also maybe allow it to be vw responsive as if it does have margin it will break
+- [x] "Source Code Explained: " has no margin right/left on mobile also maybe allow it to be vw responsive as if it does have margin it will break
 - [ ] Fix that you cant click the projects button twice with React Hash Router (occurs in MobileNav too)
 - [ ] Update the video link on Cataclysm page
 - [ ] Add features to the Cataclysm page